 The Stinger at the end of X-Men Origins: Wolverine shows Logan drinking away his sorrows in a Japanese pub.
-A new film, dubbed The Wolverine is now in production, and will feature Wolverine's adventures in Japan.
+Logan's next solo film, The Wolverine feature Wolverine's adventures in Japan.

-Do to the poor reception of Origins, The Wolverine has been confirmed to not follow the events of the prequel, and will instead take place years after The Last Stand.
+Due to the poor reception of Origins, The Wolverine actually ignores the events of Origins, and instead takes place years after the events of The Last Stand.